 A team of Colonial Countryside historians is working with primary school pupils to explore 11 houses’ unique connections to empire.

 Buckland Abbey was home to Sir Francis Drake, who depended heavily on an African circumnavigator named Diego to make successful voyages and take possession of substantial riches.

-Dyrham Park reveals the seventeenth-century story of William Blathwayt.
+Dyrham Park reveals the 17th-century story of William Blathwayt.
 As Auditor General of Plantation Revenues, Blathwayt made colonies profitable and witnessed the British empire’s consolidation.

 Penrhyn Castle was built with slave-produced sugar wealth from the Caribbean.
 The Pennants of Penrhyn received compensation from the British tax-payer for lost slave labour, some of this was spent on paintings on display in the castle.